Now in her 17th year of teaching, Julia DeLaney has given valued experience and knowledge to the Learning Resource Department.

-Mary Dillon has been head of Christ School's Theater Department since 2001 and directed close to 40 plays during that time.
-It was her idea to introduce Winter Film as an after-school option to Greenies starting with the 2018-19 school year and Broadcast Journalism was added for 2020-21.
+It was Mrs. Dillon's idea to introduce Winter Film as an after-school option to Greenies starting with the 2018-19 school year and Broadcast Journalism was added for 2020-21.

-Mrs. Ellis previously worked in the Advancement Office from 2002 to 2004 to assist with fundraising for the renovation to St. Joseph’s Chapel.
+Mrs. Ellis previously worked in the Advancement Office from 2002 to 2004, assisting with fundraising for the renovation to St. Joseph’s Chapel.
 In 2004, Mrs. Ellis became Director of Advancement at Asheville's Evergreen Charter School.
-After the birth of her son Ben, Mrs. Ellis joined Asheville's Pisgah Legal Services, where she worked for 11 years.
+After the birth of her son, Ben, Mrs. Ellis joined Asheville's Pisgah Legal Services, where she worked for 11 years.
 Her job grew to Director of Philanthropy, managing a talented team, 1,600 donors, and increasing the non-profit's annual campaign from $200,000 to more than $1.4 million a year.

-Mrs. Ellis was ready for a new challenge, and the opportunity to return to Christ School came at the right time.
-The 2018-19 fiscal year was the most successful in Christ School history with more than 800 donors and over $1 million raised.
+Mrs. Ellis was ready for a new challenge and the opportunity to return to Christ School came at the right time.

-She is now in her 14th year, and as Bookstore Manager handles all purchasing for the school.
+Now in her 17th year, Mrs. Elmer handles all purchasing for the school as Bookstore Manager.
 Mrs. Elmer’s husband, Danny, is Director of Human Resources and Facilities.
 Their two sons, Ben ’09 and Sam ’13, attended Christ School from the eighth through 12th grade.